 Feeding this good pup some oats (we think)

-Know the Right Portions
+Know the Right Portions of oatmeal for dogs

 While you’re preparing a portion of oatmeal for your dog, try to keep it as moderate as possible.
 One cup of plain, cooked oatmeal contains around 150 calories, which could easily push him beyond his recommended daily amount.